-The executive director may be asked to make trips when assistance is required for chartering new chapters.
+The Executive Director may be asked to make trips when assistance is required for chartering new chapters.

 An advance itinerary must be approved by WiNUP's international president or president-elect for the most cost-effective option of travel.
 If ED chooses to travel by car, ED will be reimbursed the mileage rate set by the IRS, but not more than the cost of traveling by air.
-All reasonable and ordinary expenses associated with the travel noted above, including but not limited to airfare, personal auto mileage, auto rentals, lodging (for days of conference, additional nights will be at the ED expense), meals and tips, will be reimbursed to the executive director.
+All reasonable and ordinary expenses associated with the travel noted above, including but not limited to airfare, personal auto mileage, auto rentals, lodging (for days of conference, additional nights will be at the ED expense), meals and tips, will be reimbursed to the Executive Director.
 Receipts are required for all expenses.
 No reimbursement for alcohol or entertainment.